Dilation and Curettage (D&C) Procedure in Plano, TX

 - Perforation of the uterus

-It is very important that you contact Associated Women’s Healthcare right away if you experience a fever, recurring cramps, worsening pain, heaving bleeding, or foul-smelling discharge after your D & C procedure.
+You must contact Associated Women’s Healthcare right away if you experience a fever, recurring cramps, worsening pain, heaving bleeding, or foul-smelling discharge after your D & C procedure.

 If you still have questions or concerns regarding the process of a D & C procedure, we encourage you to reach out to one of our specialists and schedule a consultation!
 For appointments, patients can call 972.612.8829.